vinliao/clust/README.md

 }
 ```

 Notice the `pubkey` value?
 That's the public inbox.
 Public inbox is an agreed-upon keypair to sign things with.
-Yes, you read it right, it's keypair, which means anyone has access to the public inbox's private key.
+Yes, you read it right, it's a keypair, which means anyone has access to the public inbox's private key.
 Don't worry, the messages are still safe; public inbox is just a central point for inbox to land on, so everyone can post and search on the same place - messages are still secured and encrypted by the shared key only both recipient and sender have.

 Here's my dummy pubkey: `xyz`.
 Wanna chat?